Fairview Avenue North Bridge Replacement

 Full bridge closure

-Originally, SDOT aimed to keep the bridge open to traffic throughout construction.
-However, due to the complexity of the project, and in order to shorten the total construction time and reduce costs, SDOT has decided that the most prudent approach is to close the entire bridge for the full project duration of approximately one year.
-SDOT is committed to using taxpayer dollars efficiently and shorten the length of construction projects whenever possible.
+Originally, we aimed to keep the bridge open to traffic throughout construction.
+However, due to the complexity of the project, and in order to shorten the total construction time and reduce costs, we have decided that the most prudent approach is to close the entire bridge for the full project construction duration of approximately 15 months.
+We are committed to using taxpayer dollars efficiently and shorten the length of construction projects whenever possible.
 We are conducting a traffic analysis, coordinating with King County Metro and facilitating a parking study as part of our planning for a full bridge closure.

 Project Budget and Funding

-The total project estimate is $42 million and the project is partially funded in two ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC).
-Approximately $3 million is needed to complete design and right of way acquisition and $24 million for construction.
-Funding could be approved with funds from the Move Seattle Levy.
+The total project estimate is $42 million and the project is fully funded in three ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC), and funds from the recently passed Move Seattle levy.

-If you have comments or questions about the Fairview Avenue North Bridge Replacement Project, please contact us at:
+If you have comments or questions about the Fairview Ave N Bridge Replacement Project, please contact us at:

 Project email: firstname.lastname@example.org